opalmedapps/opal-db-management/README.md

 #### Version controlling triggers, events, functions, procedures

 Object-oriented version control of these constructs isn't really supported 'natively' in Alembic, but there are workarounds like the one outlined here: https://stackoverflow.com/questions/67247268/how-to-version-control-functions-and-triggers-with-alembic.
 It still requires writing everything out in SQL though.

-### [Optional] Generating initial model structure from existing databases

-Note: This step is only necessary when the alembic models.py file is empty.
-It only needs to be run if there isn't a populated models file for the database in question.

-SQLAlchemy has a support library designed to quickly generate SQLAlchemy models, given an existing SQL database and a connection url.
-This has been extra easy with the initial_model_populate file.
-In this file we specify the connection string for our dockerized OpalDB connection, and the library handles the rest and populates models.py with the table schema.

-`cd alembic-<database-name>/`
-`python initial_model_populate.py`

-Known issues with sqlacodegen:

-- For some reason is forgets to add the 's' at the end of Alias related tables so it'll be `class Alia` instead of `class Alias`
-- In the situation when we have a foreign key or relationship between two tables, and those tables have identically named columns, we can get a warning because the same naming implies the mapping should combine the two columns and copy the data from one to the other. : https://docs.sqlalchemy.org/en/14/faq/ormconfiguration.html#i-m-getting-a-warning-or-error-about-implicitly-combining-column-x-under-attribute-y

 ### Interacting with the dockerized Alembic container